Units and calories in lager

 Alcohol is made by fermenting and distilling natural starch and sugar.
 This means that lager can contain a lot of calories.
 For instance, a pint of lager with 4% ABV can contain 180 calories, similar to a slice of pizza.
 Lager, like any kind of alcohol, can stimulate the appetite and make calorific post-pub fare like kebabs and chips look really appealing.

-For more facts: find out if alcohol is making you fat and get the truth about beer bellies, love handles and moobs
+Find out if alcohol is making you fat and get the truth about alcohol's impact on keeping in shape

 Things you can do right now to reduce the amount of lager you are drinking

 - Mind your measures If you’re used to drinking pints of lager, try switching to smaller measures like a half pint or a small bottle instead.
 Remember to check the volume too.
 Lagers with higher ABVs have more alcohol and count for more units.
 Changing to a beer with a lower ABV will mean you can make your evening’s units go further.

 - Take the soft option Alternating soft drinks like juice or water with alcohol helps stretch out your units.
 They’ll also help hydrate you too.
 Or try swapping lager for shandy to avoid drinking so much.

 - Avoid drinking every day Many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol.
 Give your body a good rest by making some nights each week lager-free.
 Not only will it mean you feel great in the morning – your liver will thank you for it too.

 - Track your drinking over time If you choose to drink, recording exactly what you’ve drunk during the week will give you a great idea of whether you’re within the guidelines.
 MyDrinkaware our new web-based drink tracking tool is perfect for this.